Gabriel Arias Preview, Player Props: Guardians vs. Angels

-On Saturday, Gabriel Arias (hitting .282 in his past 10 games) and the Cleveland Guardians face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
-First pitch is at 9:07 PM ET.
+The Cleveland Guardians and Gabriel Arias, who went 0-for-3 last time out, battle Kenny Rosenberg and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

-He strung together two hits (going 2-for-5 with a double) in his last game against the Angels.
+In his last game he had a hitless performance (0-for-3) against the Angels.

 Gabriel Arias Game Info & Props vs. the Angels